Climate Change: Policy and Mitigation Factsheet

 Federal Policy

-• The Inflation Reduction Act of 2022 provides resources and loans to organizations including businesses, NGOs, and state, local, and tribal governments to accelerate the clean energy transition.21
+• The Inflation Reduction Act of 2022 provides resources to organizations including businesses, NGOs, and state, local, and tribal governments to accelerate the clean energy transition.21

 State Policy

-• Twenty five states and D.C. have GHG emissions reduction targets.
+• 32 states and D.C. have released climate change action plans.22 23 states and D.C. have GHG emissions reduction targets.
 California is targeting GHG emissions 40% below 1990 levels by 2030 and net zero CO2 emissions by 2045.23

 Mitigation Strategies

-Stabilizing atmospheric CO2 concentrations requires changes in energy production and consumption.
-Effective mitigation cannot be achieved without individual agencies working collectively towards reduction goals and immense GHG emission reductions in all sectors.11 Stronger mitigation efforts require increased upfront investments, yet the global benefits of avoided damages and reduced adaptation costs exceeds the mitigation expense.2 Stabilization wedges are one display of GHG reduction strategies; each wedge represents 1 Gt of carbon avoided in 2054.26
+Stabilizing atmospheric CO2 concentrations requires changes in energy production and use.
+Mitigation cannot be achieved without agencies working collectively and immense GHG emission reductions in all sectors.13 Stronger mitigation efforts require increased upfront investments, yet the global benefits of avoided damages and reduced adaptation costs exceeds the mitigation expense.2

-Fuel Switching: Switching power plants and vehicles to less carbon-intensive fuels can achieve emission reductions quickly.
-For instance, switching from an average coal plant to a natural gas combined cycle plant can reduce CO2 emissions by approximately 50%.11
+• Fuel Switching: Switching power plants and vehicles to less carbon-intensive fuels can achieve emission reductions quickly.
+Switching from an average coal plant to a natural gas combined cycle plant can reduce CO2 emissions by approximately 50%.13

-Capturing and Storing Emissions: CO2 can be captured from large point sources both pre- and post-combustion of fossil fuels.
-Once CO2 is separated, it can be stored underground depending on the geology of a site.
-Currently, CO2 is used in enhanced oil recovery (EOR), but longterm storage technologies remain expensive.28 Alternatively, existing CO2 can be removed from the atmosphere through Negative Emissions Technologies and approaches such as direct air capture and sequestration, bioenergy with carbon capture and sequestration, and land management strategies.29
+• Capturing and Storing Emissions: CO2 can be captured from large point sources both pre- and post-combustion of fossil fuels.
+Once CO2 is separated, it can be placed underground depending on the geology of a site.
+Currently, CO2 is used in enhanced oil recovery (EOR), but long-term storage technologies remain expensive.27 Alternatively, existing CO2 can be removed from the atmosphere through Negative Emissions Technologies and approaches such as direct air capture and sequestration, bioenergy with carbon capture and sequestration, and land management strategies.28

 Individual Action